 In 2021, I went plane spotting at Chofu Airport for the first time.
 It is different from Haneda or Narita internationals.
 There are no jets.
 Only single and twin-engine propeller planes use it.
 Helicopters operate from it too.
-The aircraft are pretty cool, but the airfield lacks a lot of flights.
+The aircraft are pretty cool, but the airfield lacks a lot of action.

 New Central Airservice Corporation is the airport’s primary user.
 It is a small airline that has a fleet of six Dornier 228s.
 The destinations it serves are in the Izu islands near Tokyo.
 I have a friend who has used them, and he said they are very good.

-As usual, I quite wrongly assumed a few things before going.
+As usual, I assumed a few things before going.
 One of them was the flight schedule.
 I thought there would be more flights.
 In my four hours walking the airfield perimeter, I saw maybe eight flights, give or take one or two.

 Chofu Airport, even with its lack of flights, is an excellent place to photograph.
 With only one runway and limited support services, it is small.
 That means you can walk around it completely.
 And lots of people take advantage of that.
 They’ll have picnics in the parks on nice days or ride bicycles on the paths.